-Progress on this goal is reported in the 2019 Annual Report, pages 13 - 15.
 The 2019 overall goal was not met.
-The goal is being repeated and progress will continue to be reported.
+A new annual goal is being set and will be used to continue to report progress.

-Goal Two: By June 30, 2020, 2019, the percent of people under mental health commitment at Anoka Metro Regional Treatment Center (AMRTC) who do not require hospital level of care and are currently awaiting discharge to the most integrated setting4 will be reduced to 30% (based on daily average).
+Goal Two: By June 30, 2020, 2019, the percent of people under mental health commitment at Anoka Metro Regional Treatment Center (AMRTC) who do not require hospital level of care and are currently awaiting discharge to the most integrated setting 28F4 will be reduced to 30% (based on daily average).